cwallenpoole/TwigBundle/Docs/01-Installation.md

         //Core bundles and your application bundles are lined up here

-        new Bundle\TwigBundle\Bundle(),
+        new \Bundle\TwigBundle\Bundle(),
       );
     }

 The Twig "namespace" should also be registered in the autoloader.
 For this step open up the autoload.php in your /src folder.
-Because twig is a php version < 5.3 we add the Twig line to the RefisterPrefix function call like this:
+Because tiwg uses the PEAR nameing convention we add the Twig line to the RegisterPrefix function call like this:

     $loader->registerPrefixes(array(
       //Default prefixes like zend and swift are here